Sparsification of Matrices and Compressed Sensing: Introduction

 \section{Introduction}

-Compressed sensing is an emerging paradigm in signal processing, developed in a series of ground-breaking publications by Donoho, Cand\`{e}s, Romberg, Tao and their collaborators over the past 10 years \cite{DonohoCS,CandesRombergTaoRobustUncertainty, CandesRombergTaoStableRecovery}.
-Many real-world signals have the special property of being \textit{sparse} -- they can be stored much more concisely than a random signal.
+Compressed sensing is a new paradigm in signal processing, developed in a series of ground-breaking publications by Donoho, Cand\`{e}s, Romberg, Tao and their collaborators over the past ten years or so \cite{DonohoCS,CandesRombergTaoRobustUncertainty,CandesRombergTaoStableRecovery}.
+Many real-world signals have the special property of being \textit{sparse} --- they can be stored much more concisely than a random signal.
 Instead of sampling the whole signal and then applying data compression algorithms, sampling and compression of sparse signals can be achieved simultaneously.
-This process requires dramatically fewer measurements than the number dictated by the Shannon-Nyquist Theorem, but requires complex measurements that are \textit{incoherent} with respect to the signal.
-The compressed sensing paradigm has generated an explosion of interest over the past few years within both the mathematical and electrical engineering research communities.
+This process requires dramatically fewer measurements than the number dictated by the Shannon--Nyquist Theorem, but requires complex measurements which are \textit{incoherent} with respect to the signal.
+The compressed sensing paradigm has generated an explosion of interest over the past few years within both the mathematical and electrical engineering research communities.\looseness=-1

-A particularly significant application has been to Magnetic Resonance Imaging (MRI), for which compressed sensing can speed up scans by a factor of five \cite{LustigDonohoPauly}, either allowing increased resolution from a given number of samples or allowing real-time imaging at clinically useful resolutions.
+A particularly significant application has been to Magnetic Resonance Imaging (MRI), for which compressed sensing can speed up scans by a factor of five~\cite{LustigDonohoPauly}, either allowing increased resolution from a given number of samples or allowing real-time imaging at clinically useful resolutions.
 A major breakthrough achieved with compressed sensing has been real-time imaging of the heart \cite{UeckerHeartRealTime,DonohoHeartRealTime}.
-The US National Institute for Biomedical Imaging and Bioengineering published a news report in September 2014 describing compressed sensing as offering a `vast improvement' in paediatric MRI imaging \cite{KernMRI}.
-Emerging applications of compressed sensing in data mining and computer vision were described by Cand\`{e}s in a plenary lecture at the 2014 International Congress of Mathematicians \cite{CandesICM}.
+The US National Institute for Biomedical Imaging and Bioengineering published a news report in September 2014 describing compressed sensing as offering a ``vast improvement'' in paediatric MRI imaging~\cite{KernMRI}.
+Emerging applications of compressed sensing in data mining and computer vision were described by Cand\`{e}s in a plenary lecture at the 2014 International Congress~of~Mathematicians \cite{CandesICM}.

 The central problems in compressed sensing can be framed in terms of linear algebra.
-In this model, a signal is a vector $v$ in some high-dimensional vector space, $\mathbb{R}^{N}$.
-The sampling process can be described as multiplication by a specially chosen $n \times N$ matrix $\Phi$, called the \textit{sensing matrix}.
+In this model, a signal is a vector $v$ in some high-dimensional vector space,~$\mathbb{R}^{N}$.
+The sampling process can be described as multiplication by a specially chosen $n \times N$ matrix~$\Phi$, called the \textit{sensing matrix}.
 Typically we will have $n \ll N$, so that the problem of recovering $v$ from $\Phi v$ is massively under-determined.

 A vector is $k$-\textit{sparse} if it has at most $k$ non-zero entries.
 The set of $k$-sparse vectors in $\mathbb{R}^{N}$ plays the role of the set of compressible signals in a communication system.
 The problem now is to find necessary and sufficient conditions so that the inverse problem of finding $v$ given $\Phi$ and $\Phi v$ is efficiently solvable.